DataDog/snmpbench/README.md

 - Elapsed Time (sec): total elapsed wall clock time taken to run the scenario

 Except for `Duration per OID`, other measurements are collected using `/usr/bin/time`.

-## Results

-Results can be viewed here: https://datadoghq.dev/snmpbench/

 ## How to run locally